Tranquil-Mayhem/Stack_Operations/README.md

 it takes the postfix expression from the InfixToPostfix program and evaluates it like a calculator would, returning the result as a single integer

-To see the working program, compile and run MyExpressionTest.java.This is the test program for these Stack Operations.
+To see the working program, compile and run MyExpressionTest.java.
+This is the test program for these Stack Operations.
 This program asks for user input and checks to see if their expression is valid.
 If valid, returns their expression as an infix expression, postfix expression and the evaluated result